gerwitz/test/source/notes/2018/03/20-micropub-test-of-creating-a-photo.html.md

 layout: note
-date: 2018-03-20T19:34:58+00:00
+date: 2018-03-20T19:35:13+00:00
 slug: micropub-test-of-creating-a-photo
 category: microblog
 ---
-Micropub test of creating a photo referenced by URL with alt text.
+Micropub test of creating a photo referenced by URL.
 This post should include a photo of a sunset.